Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Introduction

 By definition, every cliquegram is a particular type of facegram (see Fig.~\ref{fig:facegram}).
 Hence, in a much broader sense, we can ask whether we can model a more broad phylogenetic reconstruction process as a join operation on the lattice of facegrams, instead of the more restricted setting of the lattice of cliquegrams, see Fig.~\ref{fig:facegram1}.

-It turns out that in this general setting, where treegrams are viewed as facegrams in place of cliquegrams, the following holds: \begin{enumerate} \item The facegram-join operation yields more information than the cliquegram-join operation, as the cliquegram can be obtained from the facegram (see Fig.~\ref{fig:facegram1}). \item In the setting of facegrams, the PNRP still admits a unique solution, in the sense that for any family $\mathcal{F}$ of treegrams (viewed as facegrams) over $X$, there exists a unique minimal facegram $\mathcal{C}_X$ (w.r.t.~the partial order $\leq$ of facegrams) that contain each treegram in $\mathcal{F}$.
-Specifically, that facegram $\mathcal{C}_X$ is given by the join-span $\vee\mathcal{F}$ (see Prop.~\ref{prop:filtration-irreducible}). \end{enumerate}
+It turns out that in this general setting, where treegrams are viewed as facegrams in place of cliquegrams, the following holds: \begin{enumerate} \item The facegram-join operation yields more information than the cliquegram-join operation, as the cliquegram can be obtained from the facegram (see Fig.~\ref{fig:facegram1}). \item In the setting of facegrams, the PNRP still admits a unique solution, in the sense that for any family $\caF$ of treegrams (viewed as facegrams) over $X$, there exists a unique minimal facegram $\caC_X$ (w.r.t.~the partial order $\leq$ of facegrams) that contain each treegram in $\caF$.
+Specifically, that facegram $\caF _X$ is given by the join-span $\vee\caF$ (see \textit{Thm.~\ref{thm:filtration-irreducible}}).
+In fact, \textit{Thm.~\ref{thm:filtration-irreducible}} states that treegrams are precisely the join-irreducible facegrams. \end{enumerate}

-\paragraph{Face-Reeb graph and mergegram invariants} The facegram can become very difficult to visualize when the number of taxa is large.
+\textbf{Face-Reeb graph and mergegram invariants} The facegram can become very difficult to visualize when the number of taxa is large.
 Hence, it is important for the applications to study invariants of facegrams that are easy to describe and visualize as well as equipped with a metric structure.
 This allows comparison of those descriptors (and therefore, indirectly, to allow for comparison of lattice-diagrams) which can be used for statistical inference.

 Furthermore, for most machine learning algorithms we need the structure of a Hilbert space and thus a possibility to vectorize the facegram in a sensible way.
 Due to the weighted-graph nature of the facegram, such a representation should be sensitive to the edges and their weights.
 For that purpose, we propose two novel topological invariants of facegrams (and thus of filtrations too), (i) the face-Reeb graph of a facegram and (ii) the mergegram of a facegram (by extending a construction by Elkin and Kurlin defined on dendrograms \cite{elkin2020mergegram}).